hci-lab-um/heuristics-for-test-tool-design/H02-Who-will-use-or-be-affected-by-this-tool.md

 *``[as well as test specialists] PO's, users, developers, service people [will all use a defect management tool] and management want access but I'm not sure what they want''*

 *``I wanted to solve this one problem for myself ...
 As I shared it with people who had different skill levels, different preferences they had exactly the opposite ideas about what it should support, how it should it be used ...
 Completely different audience''*

+*'thinking about break-even points in the customer workshop'*

 </details>